sourcegraph/handbook/content/support/index.md

 #### For customers with on-premises/self-hosted Sourcegraph instances:

+While Sourcegraph will strive to respond as soon as possible to every issue, we will be responsible for upholding the SLAs below during working hours (9:00a.m. to 5:00p.m.)
+Pacific Time, Monday through Friday.

 ||Description|Response time|Resolution time|
 |---|---|---|---|
 |Severity 1|Any error reported where usage of Sourcegraph is severely impacted, and causes a high impact to the business, in a production environment.|Within 24 hours of becoming aware of the issue|Within 72 hours, using commercially reasonable efforts to provide a resolution or workaround.|